spectivePer/Splits/Planning Docs/Sprint Planning/Sprint Planning 3.md

 Keith: created the collections model and its branch in the DB, updated the user model to support collections and a default phone number for now.

+Paul: added sign in with phone feature to login.

 ### Commit History
 keith: (created collections model, updated user model) https://github.com/ECS189E/project-w21-splits/commit/c51dc4bc8db214abc2949169a2e8a20e7bf50a6b